Woodcutters (novel): Plot summary

 It’s 11:30 at night in an aristocratic Viennese home in the 1980s.
 A group of people are awaiting the arrival of a famous dramatic actor from the Burgtheater, the guest of honor, who is coming from a performance of Ibsen’s The Wild Duck.
 The place is that of the Auersbergers, a married couple whom the narrator hasn’t seen for twenty years: she’s a singer, he’s a "composer in the Webern tradition".

 While sitting in an arm-chair, and later at the dinner table when the actor arrives, the narrator observes the crowd around him, reliving the last two decades, his connections and ties with the various guests, and particularly his relationship with a woman, Joana, who had committed suicide and been buried earlier that day.
-Eventually, the actor begins an aggressive rant at one of the guests, Billroth, a self-styled "Virginia Woolf" of Vienna and the narrator's fierce literary rival.
+Eventually, the actor begins an aggressive rant at one of the guests, Jeannie Billroth, a self-styled "Virginia Woolf" of Vienna and the narrator's fierce literary rival.
 He then becomes sad and reflective and laments that he often believes he would have been better off to have lived a rural life and to have been a woodcutter.
 When the actor lashes out at Billroth, the narrator momentarily turns from derogatory to sympathetic, having previously condemned the Burgtheater actor as vapid and self-centered.
 The novel ends as the guests disperse, with the narrator leaving the dinner and deciding to write about it.